 A second useful resource is O*NET, which was developed under the sponsorship of the U.S. Department of Labor.
 The link to researching occupations is: ONET OnLine.

 Searching in this database is similar to the OOH.
 Type the career or job title in the box located in the upper left-hand corner (Advertising), and see what results come back.
 In this case, O*NET offers similar data to the OOH, but does delve further in certain areas.
 It provides additional information on:

 Let's say you were interested in the field of Fundraising.
 You could go the Association of Fundraising Professionals (AFP) website and look in the following areas to find information on this field:

-If you need more options, Google "association of X professionals," where X is the career field you are trying to research.
+For more options, Google "association of X professionals" or "X professional association" (using the quotation marks in your query) where X is the career field you are trying to research.

 Sometimes professional magazines and newspapers do interviews of seasoned professionals in a particular field, providing information for newcomers seeking to enter the field.
 By searching through the publication's archives, you might find some useful information.
 In the case of advertising, looking at Advertising Age, might be a useful way to spend some time.